walimi/NodeJS_Training/10_Testing_and_Debugging/readme.md

 10_08 - Testing HTTP Endpoints with Supertest
 ---------------------------------------------
 (I copied files from start folder and ran npm install.
 Then executed node app to run the app.)

+You can use Supertest modules to test your HTTP endpoints whether you're returning HTML pages or JSON API data.

+### Intall the Supertest module by running the following command

+* `npm install supertest --save-dev`